Philadelphia crime boss pleads guilty, avoids retrial

 NEW YORK (AP) — A notorious Philadelphia mob boss has pleaded guilty to an illegal gambling charge.

-Joseph “Skinny Joey” entered the plea on Friday as part of deal allowing him to avoid a retrial in his New York City racketeering case.
+Joseph “Skinny Joey” Merlino entered the plea on Friday as part of deal allowing him to avoid a retrial in his New York City racketeering case.

 The government had accused Merlino of profiting from gambling and health insurance schemes run by East Coast organized crime families.
 A trial ended with a hung jury in February.